FaaizKadiwal/Sleeping-Barber-Problem/README.md

 The barber is busy servicing the customer
 The barber has finished servicing the customer.
 Customer 1 left the barber shop.
+Customer 2 left to get a haircut.
+Customer 2 reached the barber shop.
+Customer 2 entered the waiting room.
+Customer 2 asked the sleeping barber for a haircut.
+The barber is sleeping
+The barber is busy servicing the customer
+The barber has finished servicing the customer.
+Customer 2 left the barber shop.
 ...
 The Barber's Job Is All Done For The Day!